-Giulio’s family in Italy had been growing olives for hundreds of years, and upon his first visit to Albert’s ranch, Giulio gave him a precious gift.
-A bottle of liquid gold; his family’s olive oil from Italy!
+Giulio’s family in Italy had been growing olives for hundreds of years.
+Upon his first visit to Albert’s ranch, Giulio gave Albert a precious gift – a bottle of liquid gold from his family’s olive oil operation in Italy!

-Later in that same visit Albert toured Giulio through his olive ranch asking him how he liked the trees, what he thought of the property, and how he felt about his visit.
+Later in that same visit, Albert toured Giulio through the olive ranch.
+Albert asked Giulio how he liked the trees, what he thought of the property, and how he felt about his visit.

-Giulio explained that he was in awe of the vibrant green olive trees on Albert’s ranch in the San Joaquin valley – they were much more lush and far bigger than the olive trees he was familiar with back home in Italy!
+Giulio explained that he was in awe of the vibrant green olive trees on Albert’s ranch in the San Joaquin valley.
+He told Albert they were more lush and far bigger than the olive trees he was familiar with in Italy!

-At the end of their trip, Albert asked Giulio a question, “How would you like for this to be part of your world? “
+At the end of their trip, Albert asked Giulio, “How would you like for this to be part of your world? “

 At that time Giulio had just started his own life with his family, but he offered that he would be of service to Albert whenever he needed him.

-Years passed, and sadly Albert passed away, but the seed that he planted with those parting questions would grow within Giulio and Rachelle’s hearts and minds.
+Years passed as did Albert, sadly.
+But the seed that Albert planted with those parting questions grew within Giulio and Rachelle’s hearts and minds.

 When the couple decided to purchase land and came across the property that is now Olivaia Olive Ranch it was in bad condition.
-The then-owner of the property was looking to sell the neglected property and was even considering removing the century-old olive trees altogether!
+The then-owner of the property was looking to sell the neglected property.
+To do so he was even considering removing the century-old olive trees altogether!

 Giulio and Rachelle knew they couldn’t let that happen!
-The couple wrote a passionate letter to the seller saying that they were committed to saving the 125-year-old trees on the property and to rehabilitating the ranch.
+The couple wrote a passionate letter to the seller.
+In the letter they committed to saving the 125-year-old trees on the property and to rehabilitating the ranch.

 I guess they were pretty convincing – because here we stand today.
-Amongst the very trees that graced this plot of land far before you or I were even born!
+Amongst the very trees that graced this plot of land far before any of us were even born!

 Turns out there may have been a bit of fate at play in the equation along with the passion and dedication in that letter to the property owner.

-When the family was searching for parcels of land for sale in Lindsay they weren’t sure where exactly Albert’s home ranch had been located all those years ago.
-But, after purchasing the property the couple did a little research and learned that Albert’s home ranch was actually the property right “next door” to what is now Olivaia Olive Ranch.
+When the family was searching for parcels of land for sale in Lindsay, they weren’t exactly sure of the location of Albert’s home ranch.
+After purchasing the property, the couple did a little research.
+They learned that Albert’s home ranch was actually the property right “next door” to what is now Olivaia Olive Ranch.

 That bit of fate, Giulio now believes was actually divine intervention “…it was a great inspiration and a great source of energy because I felt like there was more to it than us just deciding to purchase this property.
 And as a result of that knowledge, we have worked very hard over the years to make it the success that it has been.

 We rehabilitated the trees.
 We got back into the California Ripe Olive industry.
-And shortly after the discovery of all of the other wonderful cultivars of olives on the ranch we got involved in the olive oil industry.
+Shortly after the discovery of all of the other wonderful cultivars of olives on the ranch, we got involved in the olive oil industry.